The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 3. Manage Demand

 In some organisations, there may be more employees than desk spaces.
 These organisations operate a form of hot-desking approach, whereby any one can use a desk space in the office.
-Like booking a spot in a university library for example.
 A desk booking system allows organisations to manage this demand.

 Some days, there may be more employees that want a desk than there are desks.
 By using a system, the company can ensure all staff that come to the office are guaranteed a desk, while those without a booking will continue to work from home.
 So, there is less chance for employees to arrive to work and be disappointed not to have a desk.